Van driver who smuggled migrants found screaming for help jailed for 10 years

 During sentencing, Judge Laing said she rejected these claims and said she was “satisfied you were not a mere driver” in the operation.

+Home Office criminal and financial investigations regional lead Chris Foster said: “Today’s sentence is a clear message to the careless people smugglers who put profit over lives, we will continue to tirelessly pursue you and bring justice to those you exploit.

+“The victims are extremely lucky to be alive.
+This harrowing case shows the extraordinary lengths criminals go to to keep their business model going.
+My team are committed to staying one step ahead to make sure we stop them and protect lives.”

-Lauren Doshi, of the Crown Prosecution Service, said: “The defendant in this case attempted to conceal his involvement in smuggling people into this country.
+Lauren Doshi, of the Crown Prosecution Service, added: “The defendant in this case attempted to conceal his involvement in smuggling people into this country.

 “A lot of effort had been put into adapting a van to hide people within the back of it in dangerous and potentially life-threatening conditions.
 All of this was designed to avoid the checks and border controls that we have to prevent unlawful immigration.
 He put the lives of those that he sought to smuggle into the UK at risk.